 Are their many properties available that can be licensed near The Strip?

-What’s the purpose of having an Airbnb if I can’t have it by the strip?
+What’s the purpose of having a short term rental if I can’t have it by the strip?

 You will still make more money than a regular rental.
-Preliminary numbers indicate that you will make about twice as much as a regular rental.
+You will make about twice as much as a regular rental.
 We have a property in North Las Vegas (about 12 miles from the Strip) that generates twice the amount it used to rent for.
 Folks who have been staying there are not interested in gambling or partying like rock stars.